ryanvarley/data-leaders-handbook/docs/intro.md

 * Candour: not shying away from difficult discussions to achieve the best outcomes.
 * Operating across a high dynamic range, from big picture strategy through to execution.

-Ryan frequently shares insights on leadership and data on [LinkedIn](https://www.linkedin.com/in/ryanvarley/) and his [blog](https://blog.dataleadership.ai/).
+I frequently share insights on leadership and data on [LinkedIn](https://www.linkedin.com/in/ryanvarley/) and via my [blog](https://blog.dataleadership.ai/).